maiadegraaf/ft_transcendence/README.md

 - **TypeScript**: A programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript and adds optional static typing to the language.
 - **HTML**: A markup language used for structuring and presenting content on the World Wide Web.
 - **TailwindCSS**: A utility-first CSS framework for rapidly building custom user interfaces.
-- **bcrypt**: A password-hashing function designed by Niels Provos and David Mazières, based on the Blowfish cipher.
+- **Bcrypt**: A password-hashing function designed by Niels Provos and David Mazières, based on the Blowfish cipher.
-- **axios**: A promise-based HTTP client for the browser and Node.js.
+- **Axios**: A promise-based HTTP client for the browser and Node.js.
-- **passport**: An authentication middleware for Node.js.
+- **Passport**: An authentication middleware for Node.js.
 Extremely flexible and modular, Passport can be unobtrusively dropped in to any Express-based web application.

 ## Features